SUDSRK/take-home/README.md

 # Take-home Tasks for Food Darzee
 ___
-Hello if you have received this test or stumbled upon it then we're likely in the process chatting with you about a Developer role at Food Darzee, or you are interested in working with us.
+Hello, If you have received this test or stumbled upon it then we're likely in the process chatting with you about a Developer role at Food Darzee, or you are interested in working with us.

 In order to move forward, we'd like to know a little about how you work.
 This contains a set of instructions that can demonstrate your skills and abilities.